argoproj/argo-cd/docs/operator-manual/rbac.md

 The anonymous access to Argo CD can be enabled using `users.anonymous.enabled` field in `argocd-cm` (see [argocd-cm.yaml](argocd-cm.yaml)).
 The anonymous users get default role permissions specified by `policy.default` in `argocd-rbac-cm.yaml`.
 For read-only access you'll want `policy.default: role:readonly` as above

+## RBAC Configuration using the RBAC REST API Service

+It is possible to configure the RBAC Policies using the RBAC REST API Service.
+This is useful if you want to automate the RBAC configuration.
+It writes the updates to the `argocd-rbac-cm` ConfigMap and syncs the updates with the enforcer during runtime.

+### Endpoints

+There are following endpoints available:

+1. `GET /api/v1/rbac/policies` - Returns a list of all policies
+2. `GET /api/v1/rbac/policies/{policyKey}` - Returns a specific policy for a policy key
+3. `PUT /api/v1/rbac/policies/{policyKey}` - Updates a policy for a policy key, if the policy key does not exist it will be created
+4. `DELETE /api/v1/rbac/policies/{policyKey}` - Deletes a policy for a policy key

+Refer to the [API docs](../developer-guide/api-docs.md) for more information.

 ## Validating and testing your RBAC policies

 If you want to ensure that your RBAC policies are working as expected, you can